thunderbird/webext-docs/action.rst

       :name: [``default_windows``]
       :type: (array of `string`)

       Defines the windows, the action button should appear in.
-Defaults to showing it only in the ``normal`` Thunderbird window, but can also be shown in the ``messageDisplay`` window.
+Defaults to showing it only in the :value:`normal` Thunderbird window, but can also be shown in the ``messageDisplay`` window.

       Supported values: